flyteorg/flyte/rsts/deployment/aws/manual.rst

 * Leave Public access off.
 * Choose the same VPC that your EKS cluster is in.
 * In a separate tab, navigate to the EKS cluster page and make note of the security group attached to your cluster.
-* Go back to the RDS page and in the security group section, add the EKS cluster's security group.
+* Go back to the RDS page and in the security group section, add the EKS cluster's security group (feel free to leave the default as well).
 This will ensure you don't have to play around with security group rules in order for pods running in the cluster to access the RDS instance.
 * Under the top level Additional configuration (there's a sub menu by the same name) under "Initial database name" enter ``flyteadmin`` as well.

 Leave all the other settings as is and hit Create.

 Check connectivity to RDS database from EKS cluster
 ===================================================
-* Get the <RDS-HOST-NAME> by clicking on the db instance and find the endpoint
+* Get the <RDS-HOST-NAME> by navigating to the database cluster and copying the writer instance endpoint.

 We will use pgsql-postgres-client to verify DB connectivity